tofke/VPS-for-MN/README.md

 => change "PermitRootLogin" to "no"

 ## install dependencies :
+1) Add some components used by most of the masternode software (unless you compile yourself, then you probably know what you do and won't need this documentation).
+Always refer to the dev team install notice when possible for needed dependencies.
 ```
 sudo apt install software-properties-common
 sudo add-apt-repository ppa:bitcoin/bitcoin
 sudo apt update && sudo apt upgrade
-sudo apt install libssl1.0.0 libboost-system1.58.0 libboost-program-options1.58.0 libboost-thread1.58.0 libboost-chrono1.58.0 libdb4.8++
-sudo apt install libzmq5 libboost-filesystem1.58.0 libboost-program-options1.58.0 libdb4.8++ libminiupnpc10
+sudo apt install libssl1.0.0 libboost-all-dev libdb4.8++ libzmq5 libminiupnpc10
 ```
 ### optionnal (but recommended) :
-1) Add some components used by most of the masternode software (unless you compile yourself, then you probably know what you do and won't need this documentation).
-Always refer to the dev team install notice when possible for needed dependencies.
+To enable building of the QT graphacal user interfaces.
 ```
-sudo apt install libminiupnpc10
-sudo apt install libdb4.8
 sudo apt install qt protobuf libqrencode
 ```
-* libminiupnpc10 : firewall-jumping support
-* libdb4.8 : needed if wallet enabled
-* qt protobuf libqrencode : needed if gui enabled

 2) Add some swap space (virtual memory on disk like 'pagefile.sys' on Windows) :
 ```